maureencarey/paradigm/README.md

     # # finish making all models
     bash run_these/pipeline_auto_slurm_for_step2b.sh
         # # TO DO: fix LmajorSD third line, remove ‘.1’, otherwise the script will fail
-    # # the above script also gapfills plasmodium models prior to orthology conversion to test differences
+    # # gapfills plasmodium models prior to orthology conversion to test differences
+    bash run_these/pipeline_auto_slurm_for_step2c.sh
     # # clean things up - especially log files
     sbatch run_these/pipeline_cleanup.slurm
     # # move things to convenient locations